skienzmatishun/rippreport/content/p/justice-denied-a-wrongful-conviction-buried-by-power-and-politics/index.md

 ## Justice Denied: A Wrongful Conviction Buried by Power and Politics

-I served as the mayor of Fairhope, Alabama, and I am speaking out because the truth in this case was never hidden.
+I am speaking out because the truth in this case was never hidden.
 It was suppressed.
 Murray Lawrence Jr has spent more than 20 years in prison for a murder he did not commit.
 The reason he is still there is because the four men who built the case against him, despite a lack of evidence, now hold higher office today.
 Court records and the Innocence Project findings show that key exculpatory evidence was suppressed during the trial.

 FOUR KEY FIGURES STILL CAST A LONG SHADOW OVER THIS CASE